networktocode/workshop-implementing-cicd-documentation/Lab_6_Testing_Frameworks/README.md

 Finally, we will use Pytest and specifically the NUTS plugin extension to validate our OSPF changes accomplished the goal we expected.

-Since NUTS is a pytest plugin, we don't need to build the underlying code to execute the test.
+Since NUTS is a Pytest plugin, we don't need to build the underlying code to execute the test.
 We simply add test into our `tests` directory.

 First, we create a `nuts` folder inside the `tests` directory.
-This allows us to seperate our pytest related test executions.
+This allows us to separate our Pytest related test executions.

 > [!INFO]
-> When we run our source code checks via pytest we don't want to run the NUTS test also.
+> When we run our source code checks via Pytest we don't want to run the NUTS test also.

 Second, we use one of the native NUTS tests to make sure our new expected OSPF routing is working.